kolown2007/ghostwhisper/artwork-manual/1_general-important-info.md

    https://learn.adafruit.com/how-to-install-drivers-for-wch-usb-to-serial-chips-ch9102f-ch9102

-2. Upload code to ESP32 microcontroller (Requirements: computer with the installed software mentioned above & data cable):
+**2. Upload code to ESP32 microcontroller (Requirements: computer with the installed software mentioned above & data cable):**

    Clone the repository from [https://github.com/kolown2007/ghostwhisper](https://github.com/kolown2007/ghostwhisper) and open it in PlatformIO by clicking the PlatformIO icon on the left panel.
 Under "Quick Access" open "PIO Home" and click "Open", this will lead you to the PlatformIO homepage.
 Click "Import Arduino Project" and select **"NodeMCU-32S"** as your board.
 Click on the directory that contains the **ghostwhisper** folder downloaded from the github link above.
 Open the **ghostwhisper** folder and click **IMPORT**.